dodgepudding/webex/README.md

-Webex is a HTML interface jQuery  plugin
+Webex is an HTML convenient interactive plugin with less Javascript
 ======
-This framework depends on jQuery 1.4+, only need to run `$('body').compile()` to take effects.
+This framework depends on jQuery 1.4+, only need `$('body').compile()` to run.
 DOM elements includes class attribution like `.ajax` or `.load` or `.dialog`  and so on will auto trigger ajax post, ajax load(auto cross-domain) or show dialog...
 That's a comfort way to make one webpage ajaxable.

 compile.js
 ------
-The core js is compile.js, all funtions is in the `$.webex` scope.
+The core js is compile.js, all functions pack in the `$.webex` scope.

-If you need float dialog, the frame invoked a third party dialog for default https://github.com/aui/artDialog (version 4.0+)
+If you need float dialog, this frame invoked a third party dialog for default https://github.com/aui/artDialog (version 4.0+)

-If you need to use you own dialog, please overload the funtions `$.webex.CreateDialog` and `$.webex.CloseDialog`
+If you need to use you own dialog, please overload the functions `$.webex.CreateDialog` and `$.webex.CloseDialog`

-If you need ajax crossdomain, you can replace the jqeury ajax $.ajax with $.webex.ajax and replace $.load with $.ajaxload, and put jsonp.php on your server(only for php server nowaday, or you can write an jsonp server yourself). $.webex.ajax will auto detect your request domain whether cross or not.
+If you need ajax crossdomain, you can replace origin jqeury ajax $.ajax with $.webex.ajax and replace $.load with $.ajaxload, and put jsonp.php on your server(only for php server nowaday, or you can write an jsonp server script yourself). $.webex.ajax will auto detect your request domain whether cross or not.

 $.webex scope structure
 -------
-`$.webex.setting` basic global settings `$.webex.action` json back action scope
+`$.webex.setting` basic global settings, set before compile.
+`$.webex.action` json back action scope
 `$.webex.util` common utilities

 $.webex functions and consts
 -------
-###$.bigpu.
+###$.webex.
 > alert('message',expired=5000)
 > CreateDialog('html'|'url'|'iframe',{'<html>'}|{'url'},title,width='auto',height='auto',multi=false,resizable=false,buttonok,buttoncancel)
 > ajax(url,'POST'|'GET',data="string"|{object},expired,callback="string"|function(json))
 > cookie(name, [value], [options])
 >
 > setting.
-> > autocompile:false #whether to auto $('body').compile() or not
+> > autocompile:false #autorun $('body').compile() or not
 > > crossdomainserver:'http://www.yourdomain.com/jsonp.php' #jsonp cross domain server script path
 > > LastDialogHandle:handle #pop dialog handle,iframe use the parent to close
 > > swfinstallpath: 'expressInstall.swf' #flash swf auto installer path, only div.loadswf needed